opensearch-project/data-prepper/data-prepper-plugins/dissect-processor/README.md

     If the order is not mentioned, the append operation will take place in the order of fields specified in the dissect pattern.<br><br>

-* **Indirect Field** : While defining a pattern, prefix the field with a `&` to assign the value found with this to the value of another field found.
+* **Indirect Field** : While defining a pattern, prefix the field with a `&` to assign the value found with this field to the value of another field found as the key.
     * **Usage**:

             Pattern : "%{?field_name}, %{&field_name}"